What Unhealthy Pride Looks Like

 A friend told me the other day that I’m a very prideful man, and I said to myself, "Dude's just jealous".
 So I told my wife what he said and she said, "Ah, come on.
 You're a humble man.
 Seriously.
 You're not cocky and flashy and arrogant and all that."
 But later that same week, I was reading a book that said the most prideful people aren’t usually the bragging arrogant types.
 They’re the nice friendly helpful ones at work.

 That got me to thinking that maybe my definition of pride wasn’t very complete.
 Now I really wondered, What are examples of pride?
 So, I googled “Signs of pride list” and “Spiritual pride” and couldn’t believe what I found.
 I was all over the list.
 I read about 40 articles and lists written by well-known psychologists, theologians, pastors and even the Wikipedia entry and consolidated them all here.
-I put them into 4 groups; Pride of Spirituality, Knowledge, Power and Appearance.
+I put them into 4 groups; Pride of Spirituality, Pride of Knowledge, Pride of Power and Pride of Appearance.
 So I went back to my wife and said, "Hey honey, I think I found out the root of all of our problems in marriage and work and ministry and all that.
 ME!!!
 I'm the problem.
 Listen to this list of signs of pride that I found."
 I started reading my list to her and she laughed and said, "Wow!
 You are prideful.
 I didn't know that's what pride looked like."
 So I asked her to pray for me.
 And then said, "Oh, and there were some other signs that I found on the list."
-Her jaw dropped and she said, "Oh no!
+Her jaw dropped and I read hers.
+She said, "Oh no!
 I didn't realize I was so prideful either.
 Will you pray for me too?"

 God had been resisting me.
 It was like his palm was firmly planted in my forehead as I walked through life and it was really uncomfortable.
 And it was constant.
 He doesn't bodyslam the proud, he just resists them, but he gives grace (free gifts that we didn't deserve or earn, unmerited favor) to the humble.
-Could it be that God is resisting you in your relationships or business or whatever area of your life?
+Could it be that God is resisting you in your relationships or business or church or whatever area of your life?
 Only by pride comes contention.

 My dad used to say, “The reason we shouldn’t sin isn’t because the Bible says not to or because it’s wrong or because we could get caught or because it could mess up our future or because we’ll miss out on blessings.
-No. We shouldn’t sin because it hurts our relationship with God.
+We shouldn’t sin because it hurts our relationship with God.

 Ever heard this?
 “Yeah, maybe I’ve got a little pride.
 But if you want to get along with me you’ve just got to grow a pair.
 It’s just the way I am and you’ll just have to deal with it”.
-For you to know you have even a little biy of pride and not care about it, is to raise your fist in God’s face and say, “Hey God, I don’t care that I’m regularly walking and living in this sin of pride and I’m okay with not having all that great of a relationship with you either”.
+For you to know you have even a little bit of pride and not care about it, is to raise your fist in God’s face and say, “Hey God, I don’t care that I’m regularly walking and living in this sin of pride and I’m okay with not having all that great of a relationship with you either”.
 If that’s you, then watch out.
 God is resisting you and you have some humiliation coming, which is the process of becoming humble, because he loves you and those around you so much.
 “God opposes, resists, abhors, tears down, brings down. has scattered, is scornful to, reprimands, will punish, is angry at, every arrogant person, those who have a proud look, those whose pride wells up, arrogant scoffers.
 “The prideful man – will be brought low, humiliated, disgraced, doomed, destroyed, humbled, will not go unpunished, was deposed from his royal throne and his honor was removed.”
 Prov 3:34,11:2, 16:5, 15:25, 29:23, Ps.
 18:27, 101:5, 119:21, Is.
 2:11,12,10:12, 2 Chr.
 32:25, Dan.
 5:20, Luke 1:51, James 4:6.
 This is a really serious thing.

 We’ll never conquer pride, but if we know what it looks like when it flares up, we can knock it back down before too much damage is done.
 If people can’t recognize what the signs of cancer look like, then they'll never know they need help.
 I hope this list helps you understand what pride looks like as much as it's helped me.